Zalmay Khalilzad Appointed As U.S. Special Adviser To Afghanistan

 "He's been very critical of Pakistani policies, rightly or wrongly," says Pakistani journalist and author Zahid Hussain.
 "He is a person who held Pakistan responsible for everything which had gone wrong in Afghanistan."

-Siddique says that at a time when the Trump administration is probing the idea of negotiating with the Taliban, Khalilzad is a sensible choice for special envoy.
+Siddique says that at a time when the Trump administration is probing the idea of negotiating with the Taliban, Khalilzad is a sensible choice.

 "At a sensitive time when Washington is clearly looking to go for a peace process with the Taliban, including them in the Afghan political process, to bring them back into the Afghan political fold, he is the right person.
 He speaks the major Afghan languages, Pashto and Dari, he knows the political players, he knows the elites very well, he knows the problems and issues," Siddique says.